Saroni0504/magical-movie-search/README.md

 ## Overview

-This Python application scrapes Disney movie data from Wikipedia, processes the information, and serves it through a Uvicorn app.
-The app uses the Requests and BeautifulSoup libraries to collect movie data and the OpenAI API to enrich the dataset with a short movie summaries.
-It also implements a BM25 algorithm as a search engine.
+This Python project allows users to search for the most relevant Disney movies using free-text queries.
+The data module leverages the Requests and BeautifulSoup libraries to scrape Disney movie information from Wikipedia, which is then processed and enhanced with summaries via the OpenAI API.
+The dataset is indexed using the BM25 algorithm to enable efficient searching and is made accessible through FastAPI endpoints.

 ![Disney Image](image.png)